PatrycjaDanilczuk/Credit-Risk-IRB-and-Standardised-approach-using-Python-and-Excel/README.md

 The raw data set is in the project’s Excel file.

 ## 3. Analysis steps
-The project is presented in an uploaded Excel file.
+The project is presented in an uploaded [Excel file](https://github.com/PatrycjaDanilczuk/Credit-risk-RWA-and-capital-requirement-IRB-and-Standardised-approach-for-mortgage-portfolio/blob/main/Credit%20Risk%20analysis%20project.xlsx).
 The file contains an overview of the project in the first tab.

 The project overview includes information about: steps taken, description of each step, details and insights, link to the tab or file with details for that step.

 Suggested approach to review the project: go to the Project Overview tab, review each step, if necessary go to the tab/file with details for that step (you can use provided links).

-Logistic regression, as part of this project, has been prepared in Python and is provided in the uploaded Jupyter Notebook.
+Logistic regression, as part of this project, has been prepared in Python and is provided in the uploaded [Jupyter Notebook](https://github.com/PatrycjaDanilczuk/Credit-risk-RWA-and-capital-requirement-IRB-and-Standardised-approach-for-mortgage-portfolio/blob/main/Logistic%20regression%20for%20Credit%20Risk%20project.ipynb)

-Additionally, separate presentation has been prepared and uploaded in the PDF file, to present the results of the analysis to the business.
+Additionally, separate presentation has been prepared and uploaded in the [PDF file](https://github.com/PatrycjaDanilczuk/Credit-risk-RWA-and-capital-requirement-IRB-and-Standardised-approach-for-mortgage-portfolio/blob/main/Presentation%20for%20business_Credit%20Risk%20project.pdf), to present the results of the analysis to the business.

 Analysis steps overview: